Progressive-Victory/crm-bot/.github/PULL_REQUEST_TEMPLATE.md

     c.
 You have only one commit (if not, squash them into one commit).

-    d. `npm test` doesn't throw any error.
+    d. `yarn test` doesn't throw any error.
 If it does, fix them first and amend your commit (`git commit --amend`).

 3. **After** these steps, you're ready to open a pull request.

     a.
-Your pull request MUST NOT target the `master` branch on this repository.
-You probably want to target `staging` instead.
+Give a descriptive title to your PR.

     b.
-Give a descriptive title to your PR.
+Provide a description of your changes.

     c.
-Provide a description of your changes.
+If applicable, indicate what issue your pull request closes.
+For example, add anywhere in the description the following: `closes #10`.
+This is done so the relevant issue is automatically closed when this is merged.

 IMPORTANT: Please review the [CONTRIBUTING.md](./CONTRIBUTING.md) file for detailed contributing guidelines.